kyiokelly/DSA---Gift-Ticket-Swap-System/README.md

 - 5) whose employer owns businesses or organizations that serves end-users/customers and allows their employees to make use of their gift cards/certificates to exchange for what they want.

 How:
-- Request an appointment with Kyung here:https://make-appts-with-kyung-y.as.me/schedule.php?appointmentType=38592878
+- Schedule an appointment with Kyung here:https://make-appts-with-kyung-y.as.me/schedule.php?appointmentType=38592878
 - The developer users of GitHub who are interested in contributing to the DSA GTSS project contact Kyung kyungyiokelly@divinesparkallies.net

 Where to get help: